jep-project/jep/protocol.md

     }

 In the future, there could also be a region type highlighting using a regular expression to detect the start of the region and one to detect the end of the region.
-Another future option is to make keyword and pattern definitions context specific, i.e. let them match only within a particular region.
+Another future option is to make words and pattern definitions context specific, i.e. let them match only within a particular region.

 #### Regular Expression Syntax